engineyard/ey-docs/pages/database-environments.md

 1. Create the environment as described in [[Create an environment|environment-create]].
 2. Select Custom.
 3. Set the size of the master database instance (Server size) and the slave, and enter the size for the /db volume.
-    The /db volume for the read slave will be the same as the master.
+    The /db volume for the slave will be the same size as the master.
     ![database instance and slave size](images/db_server_n_slave.png)
 4. Click Boot This Configuration.